iconify/icon-finder/docs/core/render.md

 Parameter "data" of the callback contains data you should render.
 Data is an object, TypeScript type is `RouterEvent`.
 It has the following properties:

 -   `viewChanged`: boolean.
 True if the current view has changed since the previous callback call.
 Value is true on the first callback call.
-This attribute should be used by UI to check if entire UI needs re-rendering, including parent views list.
+This attribute should be used by UI to check if the entire UI needs re-rendering, including the parent views list.
 -   `error`: string.
 Possible values:
     -   "": no error, the view is safe to render.
     -   "loading": the view is still loading.
-UI should render generic "Loading" page.
+UI should render the generic "Loading" page.
     -   "timeout": API request timed out.
     -   "invalid_data": API returned invalid data.
     -   "empty": API returned empty data.
 This can happen if, for example, there are no search matches.
-This error is generated before applying view filters, so lack of error does not guarantee that there are items to display.
+This error is generated before applying view filters, so a lack of error does not guarantee that there are items to display.
     -   "not_found": API returned "not found" error.
 -   `route`: PartialRoute.
 Current route.
 See [Route type](types.md#route).
 -   `blocks`: Blocks.
 See [blocks.md](blocks.md).
 If there is an error (see `error` property mentioned above), blocks could be null.

 ## Callback logic

 First check for `viewChanged` attribute.
 If the value is `true`, it means route was changed.
-UI might need to render different component for different view type, change navigation, change parent views list, change the keyword in the search form.
+UI might need to render different components for different view types, change navigation, change parent views list, change the keyword in the search form.

-Then check for `error` attribute.
+Then check for an `error` attribute.
 If the value is not empty, the current view is not ready to be rendered.
 Display the appropriate error message.
-If the value is "loading", UI should show "loading" page.
+If the value is "loading", UI should show the "loading" page.

-If there is no error, you can access `blocks` property.
+If there is no error, you can access the `blocks` property.
 UI should be split into components of the same types as blocks.
 Render components in whatever order you want, use data blocks as parameters.

 ## Buttons and inputs